Italy eases lockdown, U.S. haltingly lifts some restrictions

 Louisiana lawmakers were also restarting their legislature — even as they feuded over whether they should return at all.

 Political battles have become increasingly embedded in coronavirus policy in the United States.
-In Louisiana, Republican legislators irritated by Democratic Gov. John Bel Edwards’ decision to extend Louisiana’s stay-at-home order through May 15 were eager to return to work.
+In Louisiana, Republican legislators irritated by Democratic Gov. John Bel Edwards’ decision to extend the state’s stay-at-home order through May 15 were eager to return to work.

 But Democrats saw things differently: “It could be a devastating blow to the strides made and to the safety of our residents, our staff and members if we returned to business as usual prematurely,” Democratic leaders wrote in a letter.